Category Archives

 The WNBA has been around since the late 1990s; it has never turned a profit, despite being financially backed and marketed by one of the most savvy organizations in world sport, the NBA — an organization that has every incentive to create a larger audience for both of its on-court products.
 The core of that new, larger audience would presumably be women who don’t otherwise follow the NBA.
 But women have responded to the WNBA with the same relative indifference they exhibit toward women’s professional soccer and hockey.
 Here’s Adam Silver on the subject in 2018:

 “It’s interesting: Women’s basketball is largely supported — just in terms of the demographics — by older men, for whatever reason, who like fundamental basketball, and it’s something I’ve talked a lot to the players about,” he said.
 “We’re not connecting with almost the same demographic that our players are.
-I’m always saying our players are roughly, let’s say, 21 to 34, in that age range.
+Our players are roughly, let’s say, 21 to 34, in that age range.
 I’m saying [to the players], ‘Why do you think it is that we’re not getting your peers to want to watch women’s basketball?’

-“So in a way I think it’s a good problem to have in that I think the game looks fantastic, and it’s amazing where the league now is from over 20 years ago when it launched,” Silver added, “but we still have a marketing problem, and we gotta figure it out.
+“So in a way I think it’s a good problem to have, in that I think the game looks fantastic, and it’s amazing where the league now is from over 20 years ago when it launched,” Silver added, “but we still have a marketing problem, and we gotta figure it out.
 We gotta figure out how we can do a better job connecting to young people and how they could become interested in women’s basketball.”

 Read More